The Ergonomic Chair

 e) The backrest should incorporate an adjustable lumbar support.

-f) Chairs fitted with a synchronous mechanism promote Dynamic Sitting and are the preferred option.
+f) Ergonomic chairs fitted with a synchronous mechanism promote Dynamic Sitting and are the preferred option.
 These mechanisms allow the angle between the trunk and thigh to change from the traditional 90 degree upright seated position, to approximately 110 degrees when fully reclined.

 g) Use height adjustable armrests that preferably also allow for a degree of width adjustment.
 The armrests support the forearms and/or elbows to avoid “raising” or “drooping” the shoulders which occurs when the armrests are too high or too low respectively.